 IMPACT 25 WINNERS EMBODY

-Impact 25 is an accolade that recognises the most influential people in the Australian social sector as voted by their peers.
+Since then, Impact 25 has grown into an esteemed accolade recognising the most influential people in the Australian social sector, as voted by their peers.

 Right: 2015 Impact 25 winner Rosie Batty